 Types of Traffic Cases We Handle

-At Simmrin Law Group, we can help you with a number of traffic violations, including:
+At Simmrin Law Group, we can help you with several traffic violations, including:

-Hiring a traffic violations lawyer may sound like an expensive proposition, but hiring a lawyer can actually save you money in the long run, if we are able to get your charges or fines reduced.
-We can represent you in traffic court or criminal court, depending on the traffic violation.
+Hiring a traffic violations lawyer may sound like an expensive proposition, but hiring a lawyer can save you money in the long run if they can get your charges or fines reduced.
+Depending on the traffic violation, we can represent you in traffic or criminal court.

-As everyone knows, auto insurance companies watch your driving record like hawks, and will assess increased premiums for points on your license or traffic convictions.
+Additionally, insurance companies may increase your premium if you get points on your license or traffic convictions.
 And getting a reduced charge can also reduce the number of points on your license, which can help you avoid an automatic suspension of your license.

 Contact a Los Angeles Traffic Lawyer for a FREE Consultation

-Whatever the circumstances of your traffic ticket is, if you want to dispute it, you need an experienced traffic violation lawyer working with you to help make sure you get the best possible outcome for you, your job, and your family.
+Whatever the circumstances of your traffic ticket, if you want to dispute it, you need an experienced traffic violation lawyer to help ensure you get the best possible outcome for you, your job, and your family.

-If you or a loved one has been charged with a serious traffic violation, or you have been arrested for not paying your traffic tickets, call the Simmrin Law Group at 310-997-4688 or use our contact form for a free case evaluation.
+If the court charges you or a loved one with a serious traffic violation, or you have got arrested for not paying your traffic tickets, call the Simmrin Law Group or use our contact form for a free case evaluation.
 We’re available to help you 24/7.